HomeArt

 samba catterpillar painting

-Better the Caterpillar than the Snake by Chéri Samba, 1999, via Sotheby’s
+Better the Caterpillar than the Snake, by Chéri Samba, 1999.
+Source: Sotheby’s

-Chéri Samba, one of the most renowned contemporary African artists, started his artistic career in 1972 at the age of sixteen.
-Although, he was first painting signs and not filling gallery walls with his works.
-The situation changed soon enough when three years later, Samba already had his own studio in Kinshasa, Democratic Republic of Congo.
+Chéri Samba, one of the most renowned contemporary African artists, started his artistic career in 1972 at the age of 16.
+At first, he painted signs and did not fill gallery walls with his works.
+However, the situation changed soon enough, and three years later, Samba already had his own studio in Kinshasa, Democratic Republic of Congo.

 Today, Samba’s works hang in the world’s most prestigious museums and sell in major auction houses.
 His style may seem naive to some, with thick contours, bold colors, and glitter, but at the heart of his work is the African daily life and the dialogue of tradition and modernity.